tomasbjerre/simple-bitbucket-commit-checker/README.md

 ## Features
 * Check author in commit
   * email is same as users email in Bitbucket.
   * name is same as users name in Bitbucket.
+  * name is same as users user slug in Bitbucket.
-* Check that author name, and/or email, in commit exists for any user in Bitbucket
+* Check that author name, slug, and/or email, in commit exists for any user in Bitbucket.
-* Check committer in commit
+* Check committer in commit.
   * email is same as users email in Bitbucket.
   * name is same as users name in Bitbucket.
 * Optionally check author email against regular expression instead of equality to email in Bitbucket.
 Like:
   * ^${BITBUCKET_USER}@.*
   * ^[^@]*@company.domain$
 * Check JQL query.
 Can be used to check that any JIRA is in a specific state.
 There is an extra variable, ${REGEXP}, available for use in the query.
   * Example: issue = ${REGEXP} AND status = "In Progress" AND assignee in ("${BITBUCKET_USER}")
 * Simple configuration of rules that must apply to commit messages.
 Organized in groups.
   * A group can be used for matching, for example, issues.
 It can state that "at least one", "all of" or "none" of the issues can be mentioned in the commit messages.
   * Rules are added to the group.
 A rule can, for example, define Jira as a regular expression and the name "Jira".
   * If a group matches a commit, it can reject it or just show a message to the comitter.
 * Check only branches matching a regular expression.
 * Check that branch name matches specific regexp.
   * You may use variables here to make sure user *tomas* can only commit to `dev/tomas/.+` with a regexp like `refs/heads/dev/${BITBUCKET_USER_SLUG}/.+`.
 * Exclude merge commits.
 * Exclude tag commits.
 * Check commits in pull requests